-Pilates is a very popular exercise, known throughout the world.
+Pilates is a popular exercise, known throughout the world.
 Each year it continues to rise in popularity as people gain awareness of how important it is to take care of their health.
 Young and old are frequenting Pilate’s studios worldwide to get better health, better posture, proper body awareness and access whole body conditioning that can be hard to achieve with other forms of exercise.

 Let’s take a look at why Pilates is so successful and why we should all consider adding Pilate’s workouts to our lives.

 Pilates can be classed as a kind of resistance training, but it goes further than that as it also incorporates the mind and body.
 Pilates is practised by doing postures slowly which run in a series of movements and result in a full body workout.
 Pilates aims to get you balanced and coordinated, by using the postures and guiding principles to strengthen your connection with yourself.
 Resulting in excellent health, a sharp mind, a better posture and an all over balanced body.